antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 - Using LLM graphs gives the ability to impose desired orchestration and collaboration between deterministic programs and LLMs.

-    - By contrast, the "inversion of control" of LLM-tools makes "capricious."
+    - By contrast, the "inversion of control" of LLM-tools is "capricious."

 - LLM-graphs are both a generalization of LLM-tools, and a lower level infrastructural functionality than LLM-tools.

-- The LLM-graph for the parallel-race for translation is very similar to the LLM-graph for comprehensive document summarization described in [AA4].
+- The LLM-graph for the parallel-race translation is very similar to the LLM-graph for comprehensive document summarization described in [AA4].

 - The expectation that DSL examples would provide both fast and faithful results is mostly confirmed in ≈20 experiments.

-- Using NLP template engine is also fast because LLMs are harnessed through QAS.
+- Using the NLP template engine is also fast because LLMs are harnessed through QAS.

-- The DSL examples translation had to be completed with a workflow classifier
+- The DSL examples translation had to be completed with a workflow classifier.

     - Such classifiers are also part of the implementations of the other two approaches.